ANSWER Scholarship Governing Board

 Susan Andersen, Founder and Executive Director

-The Charlotte Observer’s editorial board has honored Andersen in its annual salute to leaders whose good works enrich our region.
-Andersen is also the recipient of the Heart of Grace Award from Pfeiffer University, presented each year to a woman “whose life and work embody a spirit of service in her community and the world.”
+Previously, The Charlotte Observer’s editorial board honored Andersen in its annual tribute to leaders whose good works enrich our region.
+She is also the recipient of the Heart of Grace Award from Pfeiffer University.

 The Saturday Evening Post is among those who have profiled Andersen and her work.
-She has been featured or quoted in many local media outlets, including WBTV, WSOC-TV, WCNC, WTVI, WJZY, Spectrum News, The Charlotte Observer, The Charlotte Business Journal, WBT, and others.
+She has been featured or quoted in many local media outlets, including The Charlotte Observer, The Charlotte Business Journal, WFAE, and six local TV stations.

 Andersen holds a B.A. in Business Administration from UNC Charlotte.
 She has two children: Emily is a graduate of Auburn University and David received his master’s degree in aerospace engineering from Georgia Tech.